Set 11 | 501 - 550

 (N.) (माँद)

-Example: The lion rested peacefully in its den.
+Sentence: The lion rested peacefully in its den.

 To take away or alter the natural qualities of